ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

 - **Frontend Type Definitions**: Reinforced the importance of keeping frontend TypeScript types (`types/movie.ts`) strictly in sync with the actual structure of API responses, especially after backend changes or when dealing with nested objects.
 - **UI Component Simplification**: Opted for simpler standard HTML/Material UI components over more complex components when facing dependency or compatibility issues, as seen with the Date picker implementation.
 This approach reduces risk while maintaining core functionality.
 - **API Integration Strategy**: Initially focused on getting UI components working with mock data.
 Now transitioning to integrating with real API endpoints as authentication and security issues have been resolved, ensuring proper data flow between frontend and backend.
+- **Concurrency Control Approach**: Initially relied on application-level validation for seat booking.
+Now implemented database-level pessimistic locking to prevent race conditions more effectively, especially in a multi-user environment where multiple users might try to book the same seats simultaneously.
+- **Search Functionality Refinement**: Started with a broad, multi-field search approach but found it produced confusing results.
+Simplified to focus on movie name matches for more intuitive and relevant search results, aligning better with user expectations.
+- **Entity Time Representation**: Discovered the importance of understanding how time is represented across different entities.
+For `Showtime`, learned that the actual start time is stored as separate `date` (LocalDate) and `timeStart` (LocalTime) fields in the related `Schedule` entity rather than as a single datetime field.

 ## Next Steps
 1. **API Integration for Admin Panel (NEW TOP PRIORITY)**: